Star Wars: A Flicker of Hope

 We made first contact with the Jedi who didn’t exactly welcome us with open arms.

 Well, kid, I know you’re late to the party, but life is everything but fair.
-If it was, your parents would be babysitting you around, Vasha would learn great life lessons by his Jedi master and I would still be wearing a shining blue uniform on Coruscant instead of wallowing with Jedi refugees.
+If it was, your parents would be babysitting you around, Vasha would learn great life lessons on the laps of his Jedi master and I would still be wearing a shining blue uniform on Coruscant instead of wallowing with refugees.

-For the moment, the Jedi seem to be quite happy with hiding under their rock, waiting to be discovered and mowed down by the Emperor’s finest.
-With such “great” tactical acumen, no wonder they got their Force-wizened ass kicked by a bunch of clones under Palpatine’s orders (speaking of which, how a senator from backwater planet managed to take command is beyond me).
-I really hope they have a better plan and are simply not trusting us.
+For the moment, the Jedi seem to be happy with hiding under their rock, waiting to be discovered and mowed down by the Emperor’s finest.
+With such tactical acumen, no wonder they got their Force-wizened ass kicked by a bunch of clones under Palpatine’s orders (speaking of which, how a senator from backwater planet managed to take command is beyond me).
+I really hope they have a better plan and are simply not trusting us to share it.

 The eldest (?)
 Jedi blamed us for being mistrustful.
 I can’t fathom how we could be otherwise with our weapons taken away and some sort of restraining order to remain at the temple , but I guess am not wise in the Force enough to see the proper path to enlightment.
 On the other hand, I can fully understand the Jedi’s security concerns.